Occupational Therapy Assistant

 Join a rewarding and exciting career assisting people to realize the full capacity of their independence.

-The College of Western Idaho (CWI) Occupational Therapy Assistant Program is based on the philosophical belief that all people have an innate drive to create meaning in their lives through active engagement in purposeful pursuits across the lifespan.
+College of Western Idaho's (CWI) Occupational Therapy Assistant program is based on the philosophical belief that all people have an innate drive to create meaning in their lives through active engagement in purposeful pursuits across the lifespan.

 CWI's Occupational Therapy Assistant Program utilizes a problem-based theoretical approach, fostering problem-solving through solid critical inquiry and assisting the development of a solid foundation in occupational-centered professional skills.
 Courses combine didactic, lab, service learning, and fieldwork experiences.